nbp/holyjit/README.md

 results.

 HolyJIT is made to remove this trade-off!
-Simplicity and Security should no longer be exhanged for Performance reasons.
+Simplicity and Security should no longer be exchanged for Performance reasons.

 # HolyJit